 Play Store takes lesser time in releasing an app.
 The time is within hours, on average.
 Which is not the case with Apple that takes somewhere from days to weeks to publish an app on the App Store.

 The situation is same when you submit an update in the store.
 Play Store takes less time to accept the update and make the app live with new or changed features, while it takes a lot of time in Apple to update an existing App Store application.

 So, when it comes to ease of time, Android wins the race.

 The biggest dependency when developing apps for mobile is the variety of devices that they are to run on.
 Now when it comes to this, Android definitely lags behind.
-When we develop an app for Android, there are a lot many devices, each with their set of features and icons placements to test our apps on.
+When businesses invest in an Android app development company, there are a lot many devices, each with their set of features and icons placements to test our apps on.
 But when we develop an app for iOS, the number of devices that need to be worried about are very few.

 By August 2017, Nougat (the latest Android OS edition) runs on 13.5% devices.
 On the other hand, iOS10 (the latest iOS edition) is running on 87% and iOS9 on 10% devices.
 The difference gap is that big.

 The difference becomes even more troublesome when it comes to updating the app according to the OS versions.

 For brands looking for a non-complex app build process, iPhone App Development is what they turn to.